 4. Purification of genomic DNA from buffy coat

 NOTE: Commercial kit used in this protocol is mentioned in the Table of Materials.
-Buffers and reagents mentioned in the below protocol i.e., Lysis buffer A, Lysis buffer B, Wash buffer X, Wash Buffer Y, Proteinase Buffer, Elution buffer and Proteinase K are part of this commercial kit.
+Buffers and reagents mentioned in the below protocol i.e., Lysis buffer A, Lysis buffer B, Wash buffer X, Wash Buffer Y, Proteinase Buffer, Elution buffer, and Proteinase K are part of this commercial kit.

 4.1.
 Preparation of the buffers and reagents

 CAUTION: Do not add acidic solutions or bleach directly to the sample preparation waste.
-Guanidine salts present in Lysis buffer B and Wash buffer X when combined with bleach or acids can produce highly reactive compounds.
+Guanidine salts present in Lysis buffer B and Wash buffer X, when combined with bleach or acids, can produce highly reactive compounds.

 4.1.1.
 Wash Buffer Y: Mix well 12 mL of Wash Buffer Y concentrate with 48 mL ethanol (96–100%) to obtain 60 mL of working Wash Buffer Y. Store at room temperature.